thomasaarholt/prism-em.github.io/tutorial.md

 **_Note_**: Any time you change CMake options for a particular project you must regenerate the build files and recompile before the changes will actually take effect

+## Operating System Specific Comments
+These are some various quirks you may want to be aware of, depending on your OS
+####Windows
+* When installing FFTW, be sure to create the .lib files as described [in the FFTW documentation.](http://www.fftw.org/install/windows.html).
+You will then set `FFTW_INCLUDE_DIR` to the directory containing "fftw3.h", and `FFTW_LIBRARY` to the path to "libfftw3f-3.lib".
+The "f" after fftw3 indicates single-precision, which is the default in PRISM.
+If you are compiling with `PRISM_ENABLE_DOUBLE_PRECISION=1` then this will be ""libfftw3-3.lib" instead.

 ## Enabling GPU support

 To enable GPU support, set the CMake variable `PRISM_ENABLE_GPU=1`.
 You must have the CUDA toolkit installed and the